 SOURCE: Asian American Journalists Association

-The Asian American Journalists Association is a non-profit professional and educational organization with 21 chapters across the United States and in Asia and about 1,700 members.
+The Asian American Journalists Association is a non-profit professional and educational organization with more than 1,700 members across the United States and in Asia.
 Founded in 1981, AAJA has been at the forefront of change in the journalism industry.
-AAJA's mission is to encourage Asian Americans and Pacific Islanders (AAPIs) to enter the ranks of journalism, to increase the number of AAPI journalists and news managers in the industry and to work for fair and accurate coverage of AAPIs and their issues.
-AAJA is an alliance partner in UNITY Journalists for Diversity, along with the Native American Journalists Association, National Association of Hispanic Journalists and National Lesbian & Gay Journalists Association.
+AAJA's mission is to encourage Asian Americans and Pacific Islanders (AAPIs) to enter the ranks of journalism, to work for fair and accurate coverage of AAPIs, and to increase the number of AAPI journalists and news managers in the industry.
+AAJA is an alliance partner in UNITY Journalists of Color, along with the Native American Journalists Association, National Association of Hispanic Journalists and the National Lesbian & Gay Journalists Association.
 For more information, visit www.aaja.org.